ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_cervicalcancer/cervical_cancer_concept_model.rst

        HPV+/Cytology+ are 17.4%, 23.5%, 5.9%, 53.2%, respectively.
      - Schiffman et al. 2018
      -
+   * - Screening specificity of co-test
+     - TBD
+     -
+     -
    * - Screening sensitivity of cytology alone
      - 65.9% (95% CI 54.9 to 75.3)
      - Koliopoulos et al. 2017
      -
-   * - Screening specificity of both co-test and cytology alone
+   * - Screening specificity of cytology alone
      - 100%
      -
      - by client’s assumption